phborba/qgis-mac-packager/README.md

 - copy `run_cronjob` one folder above
 - to Code Signing
     - You need application certificate from https://developer.apple.com/account
     - Generate production/development signing identify
+    - Get cer file and scp to the server
+    - Double click on cer file and install it on the server
+    - On Machine where you created request, export private key and copy and install on server too.
     - `security find-identity -v` to find existing identities
     - create `sing_identity.txt` with the ID of your identity
 - so your folders structure is